Next Chelsea manager: Blues step up search for Maurizio Sarri successor with Frank Lampard the leading candidate | Goal.com

 Chelsea step up search for Sarri successor with Lampard the leading candidate

-Chelsea are in talks with several candidates but Frank Lampard remains the leading contender to replace Maurizio Sarri, Goal understands.
+Chelsea are in talks with several candidates but Frank Lampard remains the leading contender to replace Maurizio Sarri as manager, Goal understands.

 Juventus are keen to complete a deal for Sarri, who wants to join the Serie A champions and, as reported by Goal, has already reached an agreement with the Italian club.